- Applicants must submit an application (no fee) electronically through LSAC.

 - Foreign Educated Applicants- Mercer Law School requires that foreign transcripts be submitted through the Law School Admission Council (LSAC) Credential Assembly Service.
 If you completed more than one year of postsecondary work outside the US (including its territories) or Canada, you must use the service for the evaluation of your foreign transcripts.
 This service is included in the Credential Assembly Service registration fee.
 An International Credential Evaluation will be completed by the American Association of Collegiate Registrars and Admission Officers, which will be incorporated into your law school report.
 Applicants whose native language is not English, and show undergraduate education is from outside the US, are required to submit a Test of English as a Foreign Language (TOEFL) score.
 If this applies to you, you must contact the Educational Testing Service (ETS) and request that your TOEFL score be sent to LSAC.
 Your score will be included in the credential evaluation document that will be included in your law school report.

 Already applied?
 Check the status of your application here.

-Mercer University School of Law accepts applications between September 1 and March 15 from prospective students wishing to begin their studies in the fall semester.
+Mercer University School of Law accepts applications beginning September 1 from prospective students wishing to begin their studies in the fall semester.
 Acceptance and scholarship decisions begin in December.
 Applicants are encouraged to complete their applications by January 1 in order to receive the timeliest consideration.
-All transfer and transient applications should be received by July 1.

 Commitment to Diversity